Skip to content

 “’This language is of a distinctively stronger character than the federal counterpart’ because it ‘precludes even an infringement on or an interference with religious freedom.’”

 State v.
-Hershberger, 462 N.W.2d 393, 397 (Minn.
-1990) (Hershberger II).
+Hershberger, 462 NW2d 393, 397 (Minn.
+Supreme Court 1990) (Hershberger II)

-The Court’s four prong analysis
+Four prong analysis

-The court analyzed the four prongs of the compelling state interest balancing test, whether :
+The court analyzed the four prongs of the compelling state interest balancing test, whether:

 1. the individual holds a sincerely held belief;